elixirschool/elixirschool/lessons/libraries/guardian.md

   serializer: MyApp.GuardianSerializer
 ```

 This is the minimum set of information you need to provide Guardian with to operate.
 You shouldn't encode your secret key directly into your top-level config.
 Instead, each environment should have its own key.
 It's common to use the Mix environment for secrets in dev and test.
-Staging and production, however, should use secrets generated with `mix phoenix.gen.secret`.
+Staging and production, however, must use strong secrets. (e.g. generated with `mix phoenix.gen.secret`)

 `lib/my_app/guardian_serializer.ex`